hirenhk15/risk-models-for-medical-prognosis/README.md

 ```

 ## Deployment
- - This app is deployed in Heroku
+ - This app is deployed in Heroku.
- - CI/CD pipeline is setup (including test cases integration to make sure build will be successful and bug free)
+ - CI/CD pipeline is setup for continuous integration and continuous delivery when ever code is pushed into master branch.

 ## Project Structure
 ```bash